 Types of Enrollment

-Charter schools are required by the state of New Mexico to give preferential enrollment to siblings of currently admitted students.
-This happens during the Sibling Enrollment Period each spring for the school year starting that fall.
-If there are more sibling Letters of Intent than there are available seats, then siblings will be accepted into EVCA via a lottery process (see below).
+Charter schools are required by the State of New Mexico to give preferential enrollment for the following school year to siblings of currently admitted students.
+This happens during the Sibling Enrollment Window which opens in mid January.
+If there are more sibling Letters of Intent than there are available seats, siblings will be accepted into EVCA via a Lottery process (see below).

-If there are seats available after the Sibling Enrollment, a number of Open Enrollment periods will be held throughout the spring and summer.
-During Open Enrollment, students from the community can apply to attend the school.
-If there are more sibling Letters of Intent than there are available seats, then siblings will be accepted into EVCA via a lottery process (see below).
+If there are seats available after the Sibling Enrollment & Lottery, a number of Open Enrollment Windows will be held throughout the second semester.
+During Open Enrollment, any student can apply to attend the school.
+If there are more Letters of Intent than there are available seats, then students will be accepted into the EVCA via a Lottery process (see below).

-The Sibling and Open Enrollment Windows follow a similar process and have similar requirements.
+Sibling and Open Enrollment Windows follow a similar process and have similar requirements.
+These are:

-Parents who desire to have their child or children enroll in Estancia Valley Classical Academy must fill out a Letter of Intent for each child.
-All LOIs must be received in the office prior to the deadline to be entered into a given lottery.
-To guarantee receipt, prospective parents are strongly urged to hand-deliver LOIs to the EVCA office during posted office hours or by appointment.
-If hand-delivery creates a hardship, then parents may use alternate means (such as e-mail, FedEx, etc.) to file an LOI, but it is the parents’ responsibility to ensure receipt prior to the deadline and to confirm receipt by the EVCA office.
-The EVCA shall not be held responsible for delays or loss due to technical or delivery failures that may disqualify an LOI.
-You may contact the EVCA office at (505) 832-2223 to with any questions or to confirm receipt of an LOI.
+Parents who desire to have their children enroll in Estancia Valley Classical Academy must fill out a separate Letter of Intent for each child.
+You may do this online by clicking here.
+If you do not have access to the Internet, or you require assistance, please contact the school office and speak to the Registrar.
+All LOIs must be submitted prior to the deadline to be entered into a given lottery.
+The EVCA shall not be held responsible for technical failures that may disqualify an LOI.
+You may email firstname.lastname@example.org with any questions or to confirm receipt of an LOI.

-During each Enrollment Window, we typically offer at least one Information meeting, which parents are strongly encouraged to attend.
-These meetings are a way for parents, relatives, friends, or other community members to learn about the EVCA and classical education.
+During each Enrollment Window, we typically offer an Information Meeting, which parents are strongly encouraged to attend.
+These meetings are a way for parents, relatives, friends, and other community members to learn about the EVCA and classical education.
 If you are unsure whether the EVCA is a good fit for your child, we invite you to attend one of these meetings to learn more about the school and talk to parents and volunteers who have already chosen the EVCA.

-At the end of each Enrollment Window, a lottery is held.
-Those students whose LOIs were turned in on time in person to the EVCA office will have their names drawn at random .
-Once all available seats for the student's grade are filled, students will be placed on a waiting list in the order their names were drawn.
-Waiting lists do not carry over from year to year.
+At the end of an Enrollment Window, a Lottery is held.
+Those students whose LOIs were submitted on time will have their names drawn electronically at random .
+Once all available seats for the student's grade level are filled, the remaining students will be placed on a waiting list in the order that their names were drawn.
+Waiting lists do not carry over from school year to school year.

 For more details on EVCA's enrollment, please see our Enrollment Policy, available from our Policies Page.

-As required by federal and state law, the EVCA does not discriminate against any individual because of race, color, national origin, ancestry, religion, age, sex, sexual orientation or gender identity, spousal affiliation, veteran status, disability, physical or mental handicap or serious medical condition, or any other category protected by law in its student enrollment, employment, or other participation or access to school programs and activities.
+As required by federal and state law, the EVCA does not discriminate against any individual because of race, color, national origin, ancestry, religion, age, sex, sexual orientation or gender identity, spousal affiliation, veteran status, disability, physical or mental handicap or serious medical condition, need for special education services, homeless condition, or any other category protected by law in its student enrollment, employment, or other participation or access to school programs and activities.